aimanmutasem/Arabic-GEC/synthetic training data/README.md

 import pyarabic.number as number
 ```

-Then create fields, the model expects data to be fed with in the batch dimension first, so we use batch_first = True:
+Then create fields, the model expects data to be fed with in fromat of the batch dimension first, so we use batch_first = True:

 ```import torch
 import torch.nn as nn